Brightify/DataMapper/README.md

 }
 ```

-In this `init` you need to initialize the object using `DeserializableData` (see DeserializableData chapter).
+Allows object conforming to this protocol to be deserialized from `SupportedType` using `ObjectMapper`.
+In this `init` you need to initialize the object using `DeserializableData` (see [DeserializableData](#deserializabledata)).
 If for some reason the object cannot be created (wrong data), then throw `DeserializationError`.

 #### Serializable

-Allows object conforming to this protocol to be serialized to `SupportedType` using `ObjectMapper`.
-It is specified as:

 ```Swift
 protocol Serializable {